TibFinance/TibDotNetCoreSdk/README.md

 - so basicaly you can do something like :
     ```
     private static void ResponseHandler(ClientBaseResponse obj)
     {
         // check the HasError Propertie if it's true or false.
         if (obj.HasError)
         {
             // Do something if the response have Error in it.
         }
         else
         {
             // do Something if the Response doesn't have error in it .
         }
     }
     ```
+    * This is a Real life Example of how to refresh the session token after the response returns a session expired :
     ```
     private static void ResponseHandler(ClientBaseResponse obj)
     {
         // check the HasError Propertie if it's true or false.
         if (obj.HasError)
         {
             // Do something if the response have Error in it.
             if (obj.Messages == "Need an authenticated user to perform this action")
             {
               OpenSession();
             }
         }
         else
         {
             // do Something if the Response doesn't have error in it .
         }
     }
     ```
 this is a way to handle a response , you can choose your own way to handle the response you get. just keep in mind that every response contains the said properties